cxxi/ClientProviderBundle/README.md

 }
 ```

-This bundle includes a Make command to speed up and simplify the creation of provider classes :
+Make command included to speed up and simplify the creation of provider class :

 ```bash
 php bin/console make:provider payment